Rinakakis/FastCat-Catalogues/api/ConfigFiles/readme.md

 ]
 ```

-## 2. The configuration file
+## 2. The configuration file of each source type

 In the configuration file for each source, we define
-1. The entities of interest that appear in this source type and which will be available for exploration (e.g.,persons, ships, etc.)
+1. The entity categories (e.g., persons, ships, etc.) that appear in records of this source type and which will be available for exploration.
+2. For each entity category, the JSON fields that provide entity-related information like properties of the entity or its relations to other entities.
-2. The JSON fields that define the name of a record of this type of source (needed for the UI and the creation of the links).
-For
+3. The JSON fields that define the name of a source record, needed for the UI and the creation of the links.
-each entity of interest, we define the JSON fields that provide entity-related
-information, such as characteristics of the entity or its relations to other entities.
-3. The information we want the title of the record to have.

 Lets see what a simple version of a configuration file for a archival source looks like: